openshift-homeroom/lab-workshop-content/workshop/content/index.md

 In this workshop you will learn how to create and structure the content for a workshop.
 You will also learn how to deploy your workshop content to be able to test it.

-This home page for the workshop is where you would provide the description of your own workshop.
+For your own workshop, this initial home page is where you would provide a description of what your workshop is about.